portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   It is the recipient's responsibility to know the conditions for importing their shipment (prohibitions, restrictions, limitations, etc.) and to find out what documents may be required on arrival, including the commercial invoice, certificate of origin, licences and special certifications for border controls, etc.

   Possible APIs: (ckeck the English version)
-  - **Procedures for border inspection**: Addresses where can be find information about the procedures for clearing the goods subject to controls from the border inspection services.
+  - **Procedures for border inspection**: Resources where can be find information about the procedures for clearing the goods subject to controls from the border inspection services.
     - Request parameters: none.
     - Data included in the response: addresses where information can be found,...
     - [catalog](catalog/catalog-BISClearance.md)